THE HISTORY OF WYMONDHAM DEMENTIA SUPPORT GROUP

-Each Café is under the direction of our trained Organiser who is supported by a team of 60 volunteers who are vetted, DBS checked and receive dementia awareness training.
+Each Café is under the direction of our trained Organisers who are supported by a team of 60 volunteers who are vetted, DBS checked and receive dementia awareness training.

 As numbers increased we have consulted members and carers about how we might improve our response to their needs.
 One consistent theme was to have an opportunity for singing, dancing and healthy exercise.